 MP: A few years ago I started to paint—to teach myself to paint, that is.
 Landscapes mainly.
 Seeing Canada, especially, from this perspective has changed my relationship to the land and my sense of belonging.
 I just look at everything a little differently now.
 For instance, I see so much colour in the winter landscapes where before I only saw a rather monochromatic palette of white, brown and grey.
 I pay attention to it more, I guess, not just as a backdrop to characters and stories but as a character in its own right, which deserves our full respect, gratitude and awe.
 It is hard to find the time to write much less to paint so my self-education is rather slow!
 But my gift to myself when I finish any major writing project (academic or creative) is to put aside some time to paint.

-For more information on Mariam Pirbhai, here is her page at The Writer’s Union of Canada: https://www.writersunion.ca/member/mariam-pirbhai
+For more information on Mariam Pirbhai, her website is: http://mariampirbhai.ca/

 Photo credit: John Ternan